Code of Ethics

 Rule 4d: Individuals using investigational procedures with human participants or prospectively collecting research data from human participants shall obtain full informed consent from the participants or legal representatives.
 Members conducting research with human participants or animals shall follow accepted standards, such as those promulgated in the current Responsible Conduct of Research (current edition, 2009) by the U.S. Office of Research Integrity.

-PRINCIPLE 5: Members shall provide accurate information about the nature and management of communicative disorders and about the services and products offered.
+Members shall provide accurate information about the nature and management of communicative disorders and about the services and products offered.

 Rule 5a: Individuals shall provide persons served with the information a reasonable person would want to know about the nature and possible effects of services rendered, or products provided or research being conducted.